Updated: Aug 8

 Though the marathon row is, by anyone's standards, an imposing test of fitness and mental toughness, you could complete the distance with the correct training commitment.
 Below you'll find a list of tips and links to articles that contain training plans.

-How to prepare for a marathon row
+How to row a marathon

 Below you will discover a blueprint of a 4-month training programme.
 The programme is supposed to provide you with an outline of how you might prepare to row 42.195-consecutive metres – aka a marathon.